techborder/wp/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.6 =
+* Feature: You can now block POST requests to your WordPress site that have an empty User-Agent and Referer header.
+This is a common pattern among badly written brute force bots.
+* Feature: Added cron viewer at bottom of Wordfence options page.
+The plugin we were using to help diagnose customer issues is broken.
+Use this instead.
+* Feature: Added DB table viewer at bottom of Wordfence options page.
+This is a read-only utility to view table names and detailed status.
+Also for customer diagnostic purposes.
+* Improvement: Code cleanup after in-depth code analysis.
+Removed unused functions and variables and re-indented selected code.
+* Fix: Fixed issue that appeared after last release where raw HTML tags were appearing in email alerts.
+* Fix: Tour behaved inconsistently under some conditions.
+Fixed.
+* Fix: Mismatched HTML tags in some presentation code.
+Fixed.
+* Fix: When fetching theme list the interator had the same name as the array.
+Fixed.
+* Fix: Detection for malware URLs in comments had a partial description in the issue.
+Was being overwritten when it should have been appended.
+Fixed.
+* Fix: Check if dns_get_record() exists before using it to avoid warnings.
+* Fix: If you have the wordfence security network disabled, the _wfVulnScanners table may have grown indefinitely.
+Fixed so it's regularly truncated.
+* Fix: wordfence::getLog() was private and should be public.
+Fixed.
+* Fix: Removed warning about _wfsf not being an element of GET params.
+Usually hidden, but in case something checks error_get_last()

+= 5.3.5 =
+* Update: Upgraded the geoIP country database to Jan 2015 version.
+* Improvement: Added an option to disable execution of PHP code in the uploads directory as an added level of protection.
+Under "Other Options" on the Wordfence options page.
+* Improvement: We now email you any malware URLs encountered and they won't be filtered by your spam filter because the URL is included in the alert email as an image.
+* Fix: Fixed an issue that would cause multiple scans to be scheduled if the plugin was disabled and then reenabled.
+* Fix: The name of malicious files detected are now included in the alert email sent containing the issues.

+= 5.3.4 =
+* Changed FAQ link when locked out and email unlock doesn't work to correct link.
+* Falcon cache now creates files as mode 0644 for improved security.
+* Updated GeoIP database to December 2014 version.

+= 5.3.3 =
+* Security fix.
+Thanks Matt Barry.
+* Changed what we consider to be private addresses to a smaller range of addresses.
+See current range at: http://docs.wordfence.com/en/How_Wordfence_handles_Private_Addresses
+* Fixed a warning about an undefined value which appeared after we added referer blocking in 5.3.2.

+= 5.3.2 =
+* Feature: Advanced blocking now includes referer blocking. i.e. you can block visitors arriving from certain websites or pretending to.
+See updated http://docs.wordfence.com/en/Advanced_Blocking
+* Feature: Developers, you can now ask Wordfence to whitelist your server IP by calling wordfence::whitelistIP().
+See http://docs.wordfence.com/en/WhitelistIP

+= 5.3.1 =
+* IP to Country database updated to November 4th 2014 version.
+* Options export and import now also exports Country Blocking and Scan Schedule configuration.
+* Scans fully documented at docs.wordfence.com.
+Link on 'Scan' page under heading.
+* Live Traffic fully documented at docs.wordfence.com.
+Link on Live Traffic page.
+* Falcon Engine/Wordfence Caching fully documented.
+Link on Performance Setup page.
+* Blocked IPs, locking and throttling fully documented.
+Link on Blocked IPs page.
+* Cellphone Sign-in fully documented.
+Link under title on Cellphone sign-in page.
+* Country blocking fully documented.
+Link on Country blocking page.
+* Scan Scheduling fully documented.
+Link on Scan Scheduling page under title.
+* Whois and Advanced Blocking documented including how Live Traffic, Whois and Advanced blocking work together.
+* Removed unnecessary text from several menu items and moved into official docs where needed.

+= 5.2.9 =
+* Added ability to export Wordfence settings and reimport on one or many sites using secure token.
+* Added API function to programatically import Wordfence settings from another WordPress site.
+* Upgraded to Wordfence API version 2.14.

+= 5.2.8 =
+* Detailed documentation for all options on the Wordfence options page.
+Launching docs.wordfence.com wiki.
+* Fixed server-side issue where diff'ing certain files would give a blank page or an API error.
+* Removed now unused whois library because we're now using Wordfence API server to get around whois port blocking.

 = 5.2.7 =
 * Fixed issue that would cause infected files with identical content to only have the first file found show up in scans and the rest would not appear.